bdkiran/css-extractor/README.md

 ## How does it work?

 The first iteration used regex to find and grab the CSS definitions from the desired input classes.
-However, this approach turned out to be problematic because CSS is complex, especially when you're dealing with @media queries and pseudo-selectors.
+However, this approach turned out to be problematic because CSS is complex, especially when you're dealing with `@media` queries and `pseudo-selectors`.
 There are still some leftover functions that use regex matching, as I didn't bother to rewrite them.

 I eventually started using the `tinycss2` library, which parses CSS text into a format that can be programmatically analyzed.
-This is much better for handling @media queries and pseudo-selectors.
+This is much better for handling `@media` queries and `pseudo-selectors`.
 This approach is a bit slow, as it involves many nested loops, and the library is not optimized for speed.
 Once we resolve the edge cases, we can focus on improving the program's performance.

 ## Caveats

 - This is a very basic implementation, but it has served me well so far.
 There are certain edge cases that the library does not handle.
 For example, it struggles with nested classes (a child element within a parent element with a specific class).
 This nested class example will break the script.

-- "Not" selectors and complex pseudo-selectors are also tricky and not detected.
+- `Not` selectors and complex `pseudo-selectors` are also tricky and not detected.
 Feel free to open an issue for any bugs you encounter.
 If it's feasible, we'll fix them.

 - The formatting of the output files is a bit janky.
 In the future, we can clean this up, but for now, it's easy enough to reformat CSS and HTML in a code editor or IDE.